What do water, wastewater, and solid waste rates fund?

 <><>*Rate adjustments are approximate.
 Actual bills may vary due to rounding.

 Commercial consumption rates vary by type of customer.
 Water and wastewater rates will increase by the same proportion as increases in the residential consumption category.
 For Solid Waste commercial customers using roll-off services, rates will be adjusted to include the cost of hauling only.
 Tipping fees will no longer be incorporated into the rate structure, as explained below.

 Changes to Commercial Solid Waste Rates:

-No changes are proposed for residential solid waste or most commercial services.
+No changes are scheduled for residential solid waste or most commercial services.
 A rate structure modification applies to Commercial Solid Waste Roll-Off Bin (Open Top and Compactor) services only.
 The new rate will not incorporate tipping fee tonnage, but will be a standard rate of $286 per haul (will not vary by bin size) based on the cost to the City to provide the service.
 The cost of tonnage will vary per customer, based on the weight per haul.